gabepsilva/homelab-ai/ansible/roles/jenkins_podman/README.md

 - Uses Podman to run Jenkins in a rootless container (no root privileges required)
 - Implements modern Quadlet configuration for systemd integration (replacing deprecated `podman generate systemd`)
-- Persists Jenkins data in a volume
+- Persists Jenkins data in a volume on the virtfs shared directory
 - Sets up proper system configuration and permissions

 ## Requirements